 If you have a location picked out, it can influence the type of restaurant concept you choose.
 For example, maybe you have a spot picked out on the coast and so, it would be a natural fit to feature fresh seafood.

-Franchises have a lot of perks: instant name recognition, ready-made menus, solid success rate.
+Franchises have a lot of perks from instant name recognition and ready-made menus to solid success rates.
 They can also be pricey.
 A McDonalds franchise costs around $300,000 minimum.
 Taco Bell requires a whopping $1.2 million, minimum!
-If you want to know more about buying a restaurant, check out this article, Most Popular Food Franchises and How Much They Cost by expert Don Daszkowski.

-I would caution you against building any kind of restaurant concept around current food trends (or fads, to be more precise).
+I would caution you against building any kind of restaurant concept around current food trends or fads.
 Trends, just like in fashion, come and go.
-Think back to the Nineties, when coffee houses were all the rage.
+Think back to the 1990s, when coffeehouses were all the rage.
 While Starbucks and Dunkin’ Donuts have both managed to keep coffee front and center as their main concept, few others have.
-Read more about spotting food trends and how to make them work for your restaurant concept.

-Ultimately, the type of restaurant you opt to open will most likely depend on your personality and ability.
-If you are creative and want to work with people and food and well, create things - you probably won't want a burger franchise that comes with all kinds of rules and regulations.
+Ultimately, the type of restaurant you choose to open will also depend on your personality and ability.
+If you are a creative, out-of-the-box thinking and have a desire to work with people and food, you probably won't want a burger franchise that comes with all kinds of rules and regulations.
 If you don’t like to eat at a place that has tablecloths, then a fine dining restaurant may not be the best choice.
 If you like a small, friendly atmosphere of a café or diner, perhaps build a unique concept around that.